skip to content

 What Is the Process for a San Diego Domestic Violence Case?

-The final part of the process is the trial.
+• Trial: The final part of the process is the trial.
 Few domestic violence cases get that far, as most defendants enter into a plea agreement before it gets to that point.
-If the case does go to trial, the prosecution must prove the charges against the defendant "beyond a reasonable doubt."
+If the case goes to trial, the prosecution must prove the charges against the defendant "beyond a reasonable doubt."
 Without a subpoena, the alleged victim does not have to testify.
-But, in cases where the alleged victim did not wish to press charges and the district attorney filed the case anyway, the alleged victim’s testimony might benefit the defense.
+But, in cases where the alleged victim did not wish to press charges and the district attorney filed the case anyway, the alleged victim's testimony might benefit the defense.
 If you are the defendant, the trial is your last opportunity to prove your innocence, so you want to make sure you have the best representation possible to make sure you are not wrongfully convicted.

 Back to Top

-What Penalties Are Enforced for Domestic Violence?
+What Penalties Are Enforced for Domestic Violence in San Diego?

 Whether you are charged with a misdemeanor or a felony, it is important to understand that your future and freedom may be at stake when facing allegations of domestic violence or abuse in Vista or San Diego.